simshaun/laravel-plant/README.md

 # Plant

-Plant is used to seed your project with data.
+Plant is a data-fixtures bundle that offers an easy way to seed your project with data using "seeds".

 ---